LGBT+ Labour: Significant achievements

+In 2013, LGBT+ Labour supported the Marriage (Same Sex Couples) Act 2013.
+Despite being put forward by the Cameron–Clegg coalition, more than half of the conservative government voted against it.
+The Labour Party vote carried the act into law.

+LGBT+ Labour members of parliament have helped to fight against HIV stigma, with Lloyd Russell-Moyle revealing his HIV status in the House of Commons.

 Events

-LGBT Labour attend Prides every summer including London, Brighton and Manchester Prides, where they commonly use the slogan "Never kissed a Tory".
+LGBT Labour attend Prides every summer including London, Brighton and Manchester Prides.
 During the year regular events are held from fundraisers to social nights.

 LGBT+ Labour is also active at the annual Labour Party conference every autumn with a stall in the conference exhibition area.
 They hold a Saturday night social at the start of Labour conference every year, originally launched in 2006 under the name 'The Only Party in the Village', and an annual fringe meeting with Stonewall.